FelippeTeracini/the-best-game-list/README.md

-GameList: Your Comprehensive Gaming Tracker
+TheBestGameList: Your Comprehensive Gaming Tracker

-Welcome to GameList, your one-stop destination for tracking and managing your gaming adventures!
+Welcome to TheBestGameList, your one-stop destination for tracking and managing your gaming adventures!

-Inspired by popular anime and manga tracking sites, GameList provides a user-friendly platform for gamers to catalog their experiences, discover new titles, and connect with a community of fellow enthusiasts.
+Inspired by popular anime and manga tracking sites, TheBestGameList provides a user-friendly platform for gamers to catalog their experiences, discover new titles, and connect with a community of fellow enthusiasts.

 ## Features: